slcz/haskellnotes/README.md

     putStrLn $ tshow v
 ```

-Examples using haskell mutable vector inside ST monad, notice (ST s) monad is the same as IO, but the effect can not propogate to the outside:
+Examples using haskell mutable vector inside ST monad, notice (ST s) monad is the same as IO, but the effect can not escape to the outside:

 ```haskell
 {-# LANGUAGE OverloadedLists #-}